Mister Rogers' Neighborhood season 24

 The following is a list of episodes from the twenty-fourth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1994.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Things to Wear)

 Rogers has brought a three-cornered hat from the 18th century.
 He and McFeely travel through the neighborhood, observing various hats certain people wear.
 Upon gaining interest in them, King Friday orders everyone to wear three-cornered hats.